 We are still in constant flux.

-At this point, we’re still a small team.
-And we’re still a new company.
+At this point, we still have a relatively small team.
+And we are still a new company.
 That sometimes means that what’s true that the beginning of the day might not be true at the end.

 For example, Kristin asked for and got a slot to speak at an event in Lithuania that happened a week later.
 That meant Sergei had a day to decide whether he’d skip coding to spend 3 days travelling, networking, and speaking.